TheEdoRan/next-safe-action/website/docs/define-actions/action-utils.md

 - `onError`: called when action execution fails (validation errors or server error).
 - `onSettled`: called when action execution succeeds or fails.

 With action callbacks you can perform custom logic after the action is executed, on the server side.
-You can pass them to [`action`/`stateAction`](/docs/define-actions/instance-methods#action--stateaction) method in the second argument, after the server code function.
-They don't return anything and can be async or not.
+You can pass them to [`action`/`stateAction`](/docs/define-actions/instance-methods#action--stateaction) method as the second argument, after the server code function.
+Their return value is not used and they **must** be async functions.

 ```tsx
 import { actionClient } from "@/lib/safe-action";